-- Money Market funds are valued based on the short-term cash component as of the measurement date and classified within Level 1 of the valuation hierarchy. - Mutual funds are valued at the total market value of the underlying assets provided by the trustee of the Plan and are classified within Level 1 of the valuation hierarchy. - Brinker common stock fund is valued at the combined market value of the underlying stock based upon the closing price of the stock on its primary exchange times the number of shares held and the short-term cash component as of the measurement date and classified within Level 1 of the valuation hierarchy.
+- Money market funds are valued based on the short-term cash component as of the measurement date and classified within Level 1 of the valuation hierarchy. - Mutual funds are valued at the total market value of the underlying assets based upon the publicly quoted price of each fund multiplied by the respective number of shares held as of the measurement date and are classified within Level 1 of the valuation hierarchy. - Brinker common stock fund is valued at the combined market value of the underlying stock based upon the closing price of the stock on its primary exchange times the number of shares held and the short-term cash component as of the measurement date and classified within Level 1 of the valuation hierarchy.

-These methodologies were consistently applied as of December 31, 2017 and 2016.
+These methodologies were consistently applied as of December 31, 2019 and 2018.

-The following table presents the fair value of financial instruments as of December 31, 2017 and 2016 by type of asset.
-The Plan has no investments that are classified as Level 2 or Level 3 as of December 31, 2017 and 2016.
+The following table presents the fair value of financial instruments as of December 31, 2019 and 2018 by type of asset.
+The Plan has no investments that are classified as Level 2 or Level 3 as of December 31, 2019 and 2018.